danieltuzes/pip_package_demo/README.md

 2. Creates output files at the locations where the masterconfig said so
    1. a log file storing the log messages
    2. a result file of this simple model

+## masterinput

+This serves as an example how to create a masterinput config file for the service [GEP Host](https://github.com/danieltuzes/gep_host_service).
+Compress the files in the masterinput folder with `MasterInput.cfg` in the root.